 Have lots of out-of-town guests who will be attending your wedding?
 Some colleges may allow your guests to rent dorm rooms and eat in the cafeteria, if school isn't in session; giving you another destination wedding option.

 04 of 05

 Neighborhood Block Party

 Have hundreds of friends and family to invite to your party, and need a cheap venue that can accommodate a crowd?
 Then, consider getting a special event permit that'll allow you to take over a local park or city block for a day.
 This means taking a gamble on the weather, but if everything works out, you could have your venue for as little as $25.
 Permit requirements and fees vary from town to town but are usually pretty reasonable—and certainly way less than what you'd pay for any indoor venue that'd be able to handle such a large crowd.

 Be sure to talk through all your plans with the city.
 You may need additional permits, if you'll be using sound equipment, outside vendors or want permission for guests to be able to park on the street.
 You may also be required to purchase liability insurance or to hire a security detail for your event.Continue to 5 of 5 below.

 05 of 05

 Get married in the church you attend, or the church that your parents got married in.
 Then, move over to the fellowship hall for the reception.
 If you have ties to the church, there may not be any charge at all.
-Save even more by getting married at a time when the church is heavily decorated (think: Christmas or Easter).
+Save even more by getting married at a time when the church is heavily decorated, like Christmas or Easter.